wdlang/bloch_state_quench_dynamics/README.md

 # bloch_state_quench_dynamics
-Matlab codes used to generate the figures in the paper 'Sudden jumps and plateaus in the quench dynamics of a Bloch state', EPL 116, 10008 (2016)
+Matlab codes used to generate figures in the paper 'Sudden jumps and plateaus in the quench dynamics of a Bloch state', EPL 116, 10008 (2016)

 https://iopscience.iop.org/article/10.1209/0295-5075/116/10008